GT-CURA/complete_streets/step2_elements/amenities/README.md

 ### 1. Generate a Walkshed
 - Center point: Use the midpoint of each road segment.
 - Distance type: *Eucledian distance* or *Network-based distance*.
-Tools such as HERE API can automate generating network-based walkshed moreeasily.
+Tools such as HERE API can automate generating a network-based walkshed more easily.
 - Distance threshold: Defined based on your purpose - either a distance (e.g., 800 meters) or travel time (e.g., 10 minute walk)

 ### 2. Collect POI Data